 Although being pregnant does not mean that you are at a higher risk of getting kidney stones, there are certain causes that can connect kidney stones and pregnancy.
 Some of the common causes of kidney stones during pregnancy are:

-A common reason for kidney stones is the inadequate consumption of water.
-The lack of fluids in your body cause an increase the concentration of minerals like phosphorous and calcium in the urine, which leads to the formation of kidney stones.
+1. Lack of fluids: A common reason for kidney stones is the inadequate consumption of water.
+The lack of fluids in your body causes an increase in the concentration of minerals like phosphorous and calcium in the urine, which leads to the formation of kidney stones.
 During pregnancy, your body requires more water than usual.
 Drinking less than the required amount of water may thus lead to kidney stones.

 Signs and Symptoms

-The signs and symptoms of kidney stone during pregnancy aren’t unlike the usual ones.
-However, there are no specific symptoms that indicate kidney stone and any pregnancy complications caused due to it.
+The signs and symptoms of kidney stones during pregnancy aren’t unlike the usual ones.
+However, there are no specific symptoms that indicate kidney stones and any pregnancy complications caused due to it.
 Some of the common symptoms of kidney stones during pregnancy include:

 Apart from these symptoms, you may also have vomiting, nausea, fever with chills (indicates infection), or may even feel some distension in the abdomen.

 How Is Kidney Stone Diagnosed During Pregnancy?

 A blood and urine analysis is performed to diagnose kidney stones during pregnancy.
 A urine test can identify blood, crystals of calcium or uric acid in the urine.
 A urine culture test can also recognise infection-causing organisms and determine what antibodies they are sensitive to.